-The statistics show that Data Scientists are highly qualified, with 88% obtaining a masters degree according to KD.
+The statistics show that data scientists are highly qualified, with 88% obtaining a masters degree according to KD.
 That’s a huge proportion of the workforce and incredibly 46% has PHD’s.
-Achieving a degree is the bare minimum requirement for a quality Data Scientist, even a Masters degree is considered pretty much the norm.
-Unfortuantely there’s not really many alternative routes into the industry, so ensure you have the right qualifications to develop your Data Scientist career correctly.
+Achieving a degree is the bare minimum requirement for a quality data scientists, even a Masters degree is considered pretty much the norm.
+Unfortuantely there’s not really many alternative routes into the industry, so ensure you have the right qualifications to develop your data scientists career correctly.

 Are you a data scientist?
 At Bodhi we’re currently recruiting for a Data Scientist role in London – so take a look and apply, or upload your CV using the button at the top of this page.